-- and Zoning Board will consider the Class IV preliminary binding site plan at a regular or special meeting.
-The Planning and Zoning Board will take into consideration the presentation of the Applicant, comments from DRC members and public comments.
-After evaluation of the application, the Planning and Zoning Board will provide its comments and inputs to the Applicant and DRC. - d.
-Following the conclusion of the PZB hearing and within 25 days of the date of submission, the Development Review Committee will meet to consider the preliminary binding site plan.
-At least one week prior to the DRC meeting, members shall provide written comments to the Applicant.
-The DRC meeting will be an interactive meeting between the members and the Applicant and his/her agent(s).
+- d.
+Following the conclusion of the PZB hearing and within twenty-five (25) days of the date of submission, the development review committee will meet to consider the preliminary binding site plan.
+At least one (1) week prior to the DRC meeting, members shall provide written comments to the applicant.
+The DRC meeting will be an interactive meeting between the members and the applicant and his/her agent(s).
 The DRC will approve, deny for cause cited, or approve subject to conditions.
-The Applicant can make minor modifications by red lining the plan during the meeting. - e.
-The DRC decision shall be based upon the criteria of Section 2(D)(3)(f), above, and any condition of approval shall be based upon the criteria of Section 2(D)(3)(g).
+The applicant can make minor modifications by red lining the plan during the meeting. - e.
+The DRC decision shall be based upon the criteria of subsection D.3.f., above, and any condition of approval shall be based upon the criteria of subsection D.3.g.

-E. Site Engineering Plan.
+E. Site engineering plan.

-1. Following approval or conditional approval of a Class II, III, or IV preliminary binding site plan, an applicant has 90 days to file site engineering plans for processing as set forth in this section.
-The point of intake shall be the Growth Management Department.
-The DRC shall review the site engineering plans and provide written comments to the Applicant within 21 days and meet with the Applicant and their agent within 28 days.
-At that meeting, the DRC will approve, approve subject to conditions or deny for cause the site engineering plans.
-Following a denial or approval subject to conditions, the Applicant has a maximum of 45 calendar days to resubmit site engineering plans to the Development Review Coordinator.
+Following approval or conditional approval of a Class II, III, or IV preliminary binding site plan, an applicant has ninety (90) days to file site engineering plans for processing as set forth in this section.
+The point of intake shall be the growth management department of Planning and Economic Opportunity.
+The DRC shall review the site engineering plans and provide written comments to the applicant within twenty-one (21) days. - and meet with the applicant and their agent within twenty-eight (28) days.
+At that meeting, Tthe DRC will approve, approve subject to conditions or deny for cause the site engineering plans.
+Following a denial or approval subject to conditions, the applicant has a maximum of forty-five (45) calendar days to resubmit site engineering plans to the development review coordinator Department of Planning and Economic Opportunity.
 The resubmittal will also include a written reiteration of the original comment followed by a response.
-The DRC will reconsider the amended site engineering plans at a regular meeting to take place not more than 14 days following resubmittal.
+The DRC will reconsider the amended site engineering plans at a regular meeting to take place not more than fourteen (14) days following resubmittal.
 The re-review shall be based upon satisfaction of initial comments.
-The Growth Management Director will do all things necessary and appropriate to abbreviate the review time for Class IV applications.
+Additional DRC comments will be forthcoming if the resubmittal employs design changes that to do not comply with the county code.
+The submittal process shall be repeated until all comments have been satisfied and the engineering plans have been approved by DRC or an appeal has been filed pursuant to 5.07(G).
+The growth management pPlanning and Eeconomic Oepportunity director will do all things necessary and appropriate to abbreviate the review time for Class IV applications.

-F. Effect and time limitations of approval
+F. Effect and time limitations of approval.